1.13 Provisions and contingent liabilities and contingent assets

 Borrowing Cost includes exchange differences arising from foreign currency borrowings to the extent they are regarded as an adjustment to the finance cost.

 Ministry of Corporate Affairs ("MCA”) notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended 31 March 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Companies.
+For the year ended March 31, 2025, MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions (applicable to the Company w.e.f.
+April 1, 2024).
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statements.

 Notes: